Belgium, France, Germany, Ireland, Italy, Netherlands, Spain, United Kingdom

-1. What damages are available for COD delays financial CPPAs?
+1. What damages are available for COD delays to financial CPPAs?

 This issue can arise in respect of hedged volumes, where the offtaker has hedged a proportion of the power volume they expect to receive from the generator.
 If the generator is late supplying the energy, the offtaker may expect to be compensated for losses on those hedges.

-The outcome of these negotiations depends very much on the relative bargaining power and financial bandwidth of the parties involved in the CPPA.
+The outcome of these negotiations largely depends on the relative bargaining power and financial bandwidth of the parties involved in the CPPA.

 Where the generating asset is relatively small, the supplier is unlikely to have the resources to cover the offtaker's losses.

 With larger projects, it is possible to come to an arrangement to cover some of the losses caused by a COD delay.
 However, very few projects can sustain a full typical hedging loss.